willfaught/paige/README.md

 The `paige-search` layout provides full site search.
 It requires setting `outputs.home` to `["html", "json", "rss"]` in `config.yaml`.

+Set page parameter `excluderss` to true to exclude it from RSS.
+Doing so for a list page excludes the entire directory.

 If `partials/paige-head-last.html` exists in the site, it is included at the end of the head tag.
 If `partials/paige-body-last.html` exists in the site, it is included at the end of the body tag.